 Your primary need is data quality and enrichment rather than ABM orchestration

-In this case, you should consider ZoomInfo: an AI GTM Platform built on the largest B2B dataset in the industry (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails).
-That data foundation fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B + data points ZoomInfo processes daily.
+In this case, you should consider ZoomInfo: an all-in-one AI GTM Platform built on the largest B2B dataset in the industry (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails).
+That data foundation fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 This captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through the dedicated GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

 We've included a detailed look at ZoomInfo at the end of this Demandbase review as the strongest alternative for teams that need deeper data, AI-driven sales execution, and the flexibility to access intelligence anywhere.
 If you'd like to explore ZoomInfo first, you can start with a free trial here.